-In March, the design team will begin the schematic design phase of the project.
-The schematic design phase will conclude with proposed building interior and exterior, and landscaping designs for public review.
+The design team will soon begin the schematic design phase of the project, which is expected to take 3-4 months.
+Schematic design will conclude with proposed building interior and exterior, and landscaping designs for public review.

 We welcome all comments and suggestions for the new library.